simon-weber/gmusicapi/docs/source/usage.rst

     mm = Musicmanager()
     mm.perform_oauth()

-If successful, this will save your credentials to disk.
+This only needs to be run once, and if successful will save a refresh token to disk.
 Then, future runs can start with:

 .. code-block:: python